JPVahils/PortfolioOfWork/DevOps/README.md

 The implementation of DevOps Web application in Azure Kubernetes Services with Terraform

-Some folders and scripts have been intentionally ommited :
+Some folders and scripts have been intentionally omitted :
 - GitHub actions
 - SRC = WebApps